kalpana-org/kalpana/README.md

 * Written in Python 3, will not work on Python 2 or earlier
 * Requires PyQt
 * Requires libsyntyche *(https://github.com/nycz/libsyntyche)*
+* Optionally requires PyEnchant and language dictionaries for Enchant's backends (eg. Hunspell, Aspell) for the spell check to work
 * Probably won't work on Mac